bwsw/sj-platform/SJDocs/source/Tutorial.rst

 Instance Shutdown
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Once the task is resolved and necessary data is aggregated, the instances can be stopped.
+Once the task is resolved and necessary data are aggregated, the instances can be stopped.

 A stopped instance can be restarted again if it is necessary.